Today’s modern construction techniques allow us to build huge structures in just a few months or years. For example, the Shard in London was built...

 Winslow Homer lived in Boston and was the leading American Realist painter of the 19th and early 20th centuries.
 His experiences as an artist-reporter for Harper’s Weekly magazine during the American Civil War influenced his painting career.
 Homer’s paintings often deal with the themes of death, loss, and the instability of nature.
 Summer Squall explores the transformation of a favorite fishing spot when a great storm approaches.
 The spot changes from a tranquil place to a stormy scene.
 The location remains the same but the experience is completely different.
 One is calm and gentle, while the other is fierce and savage.

-Despite the violent energy of the scene, Summer Squall has a rather limited colour scheme.
-Winslow Homer expresses its violence through the predominant use of only four colours: blue, brown, grey, and white.
-The grey sky in the background complements the brown rocks in the foreground, while the white foam in the foreground complements the white tips in the midground.
-A small boat near the horizon adds a pop of brown colour in a vacant area of blues and greys.
+Despite the violent energy of the scene, Summer Squall has a rather limited color scheme.
+Winslow Homer expresses its violence through the predominant use of only four colors: blue, brown, gray, and white.
+The gray sky in the background complements the brown rocks in the foreground, while the white foam in the foreground complements the white tips in the midground.
+A small boat near the horizon adds a pop of brown color in a vacant area of blues and grays.
 It also adds a sense of scale and drama to the scene as it appears small and helpless in the churning distant waters.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!